MeteoWatch/MeteoWatch/README.md

 To set up MeteoWatch:

 1. 🏗️ Create a new Microsoft Fabric workspace
-2. 🔀 Fork or import this repository into Azure DevOps
+2. 🔀 Fork or import this repository into Azure DevOps or GitHub.
 3. 🔗 Link the `fabric` folder to your workspace
 4. 🏠 Set up an EventHouse and KQL database
 5. 📜 Create KQL database artifacts using provided querysets: `weather`, `aircrafts`, `callsigns`, `openskynet`, `flights`, `alarms`, `shapes`